 - Colocation Facilities

-Colocation facilities are provided by a third party and is the exact opposite of in-house facilities because they are multi-tenant accessible.
-Multiple businesses can choose to house their equipment in third party data centers.
+Colocation facilities are provided by a third party and are the exact opposite of in-house facilities because they are multi-tenant accessible.
+Multiple businesses can choose to house their equipment in third-party data centers.
 Customers can choose solutions which are specific to their business when buying colocation facilities.